The collective les Jardins de la Résistance

 The creation of Coop les Jaridns de la Résistance

 It was in the winter of 2009 that Guillaume, Poya and Olivier created the workers Coopérative les Jardins de la Résistance.
 There was so much to do on a quasi-abandoned land: renovate the barn (foundation and structure), build a greenhouse and a seed room, prepare the fields, prepare a vegetable washing area and a refrigerated space.
 In 2010, the co-op obtained Ecocert Canada's organic certification.
 In 2012 the beekeeping project with 50 hives.

 The coop is now composed of 4 working members.
 We sell our vegetables and honey primarily through the community supported argriculture model (CSA) delivering weekly baskets at various drop off points around the farm and in Montreal.

 Production and products

 The coop cultivates around 4 hectares of certified organic vegetables with a good part of it in green manure.
-Our vegetables get distributed to around 250 weekly vegetable baskets, a kiosk at Atwater market, the Bio Locaux winter baskets and sales to resturants and stores.
-With the help of our bees we produce our delicious summer, fall and buck wheat honey along with propolis tincture.
+Our vegetables get distributed to around 250 weekly vegetable baskets, the Bio Locaux winter baskets and sales to resturants and stores.
+With the help of our bees we produce our delicious honey.
+We also have 100 laying hens that give us fresh eggs every morning.